 Being the oldest town in Madeira, Machico has a bunch of interesting sights to look out for as you stroll around.

-Chapel of Saint Roque (Capela De São Roque) was established in 1400 and then was restored in the middle of the 18th century when tile plates (famous Portugues azulejos) were installed.
-They portait Tristao Vaz Teixeira, the man who discovered Machico.
+The Chapel of Saint Roque (Capela De São Roque) was established in 1400 and then was restored in the middle of the 18th century when tile plates (famous Portugues azulejos) were installed.
+They portray Tristao Vaz Teixeira, the man who discovered Machico.